Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Abstract

 The first target of this article is the local well-posedness question for 1D quasilinear Schr\"odinger equations with cubic nonlinearities.
 The study of this class of problems, in all dimensions, was initiated in pioneering work of Kenig-Ponce-Vega for localized initial data, and then continued by Marzuola-Metcalfe-Tataru for initial data in Sobolev spaces.
 Our objective here is to fully redevelop the study of this problem in the 1D case, and to prove a \emph{sharp local well-posedness} result.

-The second goal of this article is to consider the long time/global existence of solutions for the same problem.
-This is motivated by a broad conjecture formulated by the authors in earlier work, which reads as follows: ``\emph{Cubic defocusing dispersive one dimensional flows with small initial data have global dispersive solutions}''; the conjecture was initially proved for a well chosen semilinear model of Schr\"odinger type.
+The second goal of this article is to consider the long-time/global existence of solutions for the same problem.
+This is motivated by a broad conjecture formulated by the authors in earlier work, which reads as follows: ``\emph{Cubic defocusing dispersive one dimensional flows with small initial data have global dispersive solutions}''; the conjecture was initially proved for a class of semilinear Schr\"odinger type models.

 Our work here establishes the above conjecture for 1D quasilinear Schr\"{o}dinger flows.
 Precisely, we show that if the problem has \emph{phase rotation symmetry} and is \emph{conservative and defocusing}, then small data in Sobolev spaces yields global, scattering solutions.
-This is the first result of this type for 1D quasilinear dispersive flows.
-Furthermore, we prove it at the minimal Sobolev regularity in our local well-posedness result.
+This is the first result of this type for 1D quasilinear dispersive flows where no localization condition is imposed on the data.
+Furthermore, we prove the global well-posedness at the minimal Sobolev regularity as in our local well-posedness result.

 The defocusing condition is essential in our global result.
-Without it, the authors have conjectured that \emph{small, $\epsilon$ size data yields long time solutions on the $\epsilon^{-8}$ time-scale}.
-A third goal of this paper is to also prove this second conjecture for 1D quasilinear Schr\"{o}dinger flows.
+Without it, the authors have conjectured that \emph{small, $\epsilon$ size data yields long-time solutions on the $\epsilon^{-8}$ time-scale}.
+A third goal of this paper is to also prove this second conjecture for 1D quasilinear Schr\"{o}dinger flows, also at minimal regularity.

 \subjclass{Primary: 35Q55 Secondary: 35B40 } \keywords{NLS problems, quasilinear, defocusing, scattering, interaction Morawetz}